canonical/sphinx-docs-guide/style-guide.rst

 reStructuredText style guide
 ============================

-The documentation files use `reStructuredText (rST) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ syntax. |x wokeignore:rule=master x|
+The documentation files use `reStructuredText`_ (rST) syntax.

 See the following sections for syntax help and conventions.

-For general style conventions, see the `Canonical Documentation Style Guide <https://docs.ubuntu.com/styleguide/en>`_.
+For general style conventions, see the `Canonical Documentation Style Guide`_.

 Headings
 --------